celestiaorg/docs/docs/nodes/bridge-node.md

-# Setting Up A Celestia Bridge & Validator Node
+# Setting Up A Celestia Bridge Node

 This tutorial will go over the steps to setting up your Celestia Bridge node.

 Bridge nodes connect the data availability layer and the consensus layer while also having the option of becoming a validator.

-If you are reading this tutorial in order to setup a validator, follow through the sections until you reach the validator setup guide.
-If you just want to run a bridge node, you don’t need to complete the validator step at the end.

 ## Overview of Bridge Nodes